jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

     make PLAT=<platform> DEBUG=1 V=1 all

-AArch64 GCC uses DWARF version 4 debugging symbols by default.
+AArch64 GCC 11 uses DWARF version 5 debugging symbols by default.
 Some tools (for example DS-5) might not support this and may need an older version of DWARF symbols to be emitted by GCC.
 This can be achieved by using the ``-gdwarf-<version>`` flag, with the version being set to 2 or 3.
-Setting the version to 2 is recommended for DS-5 versions older than 5.16.
+Setting the version to 2 is recommended for DS-5 versions older than 5.16, for newer versions of DS-5 DWARF 4 is recommended.

 When debugging logic problems it might also be useful to disable all compiler optimizations by using ``-O0``.